juniortaeza/Munchies/README.md

 # Munchies
 Don't know quite what you want to eat?
 No problem!
 This app will help you find your next perfect meal!

-### To Run: Download Project as ZIP -> Open 'Munchies' directory in Xcode -> Select Desired Simulator -> Build and Run
+### To Run:
+Download Project as ZIP -> Unpack .zip Folder -> Open 'Munchies' directory in Xcode -> Select Desired Simulator -> Build and Run